About G2G PASS

 Incomplete submissions or submissions that do not provide the required supporting documentation will be declined and will require resubmission.

 For Essential Traveller submissions please allow at least seven (7) days for your submission to be processed.
 All applicants undergo a comprehensive assessment and in some circumstances, further information may be required.

 This may be because the email containing your G2G PASS has been sent to your spam or junk mail folder.

 - Check your junk or spam folder in your inbox

 If after trying you are still unable to locate your approved G2G PASS, please submit a help request on the G2G PASS website.

 If you don’t have a G2G PASS QR code when you arrive, Biosecurity Tasmania officers will ask you to make s submission via the G2G PASS website, or provide assistance if you are unable to complete the online submission.

 Technical support is available via the G2G PASS website.
 If you can’t resolve your issue, you will be able to submit a request for technical support.

-Anyone needing a G2G PASS who is over the age of 18 should submit their information individually.
-Children under the age of 18 should be included on an accompanying adult’s G2G PASS submission if travelling together.
-Where a child is travelling unaccompanied, they need their own G2G PASS regardless of age.
+Anyone over the age of 18 needing a G2G PASS should submit their information individually.
+Children under the age of 18 can be included on an accompanying adult’s G2G PASS, however, when travelling unaccompanied, they will need their own G2G PASS.